 After seeing hundreds of students’ Images of Ethics, I continue to be surprised and delighted when something new presents itself, which happened again this year.
 For all of these students and those of us privileged to see their presentations, the visual impact remains with us long after the words spoken in the class dissolve into distant memory.

-This story with additional photos appears in the summer 2014 issue of Gemeinschaftsgefühl, the Adler School's annual magazine for alumni and friends.
+This story with additional photos appears in the summer 2014 issue of Gemeinschaftsgefühl, the Adler University's annual magazine for alumni and friends.

 Director of Communications